iterative/cml/README.md

 DVC support different kinds of remote [storage](https://dvc.org/doc/command-reference/remote/add).
-To setup them properly you have to setup credentials (if needed) as enviroment variables.
-We choose env variables and not inputs to be compatible with other github actions that set credentials like https://github.com/aws-actions/configure-aws-credentials.
+To setup them properly you have to setup credentials (if needed) as environment variables.
+We choose env variables and not inputs to be compatible with other Github Actions that set credentials like https://github.com/aws-actions/configure-aws-credentials.
 We recommend you to set those variables as